GluuFederation/docs-ce-prod/3.1.1/source/user-management/scim2.md

 - Click the Save Configuration button at the bottom.

-You can verify the current authentication scheme by querying the `ServiceProviderConfig` endpoint:
+You can verify the current authentication scheme by querying the `ServiceProviderConfig` endpoint @ `https://<host name>/identity/restv1/scim/v2/ServiceProviderConfig`:

 ![image](../img/scim/scim-test-mode-config.png)